-The COVID-19 pandemic appeared to have lapsed into an endemic, easing the effects on global markets, supply chains, businesses, and communities.
-The combination of people beginning to travel back to work and extremely wet weather, impacted various parts of the District's 2022 operations and financial results, including, but not limited to, loss of revenues and decreased water and transmission costs.
+The COVID-19 pandemic appeared to have lapsed into an endemic, easing the effects on global markets, businesses, and communities.
+Purissima still suffers with supply chain issues in the area of, pipe, fittings and distribution system appurtenances.
+Extremely wet weather has significantly impacted various parts of the District's 2023 operations and financial results, including, but not limited to, loss of revenues due to decreased water sales.
 Management believes the District is taking appropriate actions in relation to revenue declines and continues to budget appropriately based on local and global economic factors and concerns.
+Additionally, the district in June 30, 2023 was in its 2nd year of a 5 year rate adjustment.

-Although California had record breaking rains in fiscal year 2022, the District continues to closely monitor the potential impact of water shortages and droughts in California and is working diligently to reduce water consumption in an effort to conserve water for future droughts.
+Although California had record breaking rains in fiscal year 2023, the District continues to closely monitor the potential impact of water shortages and droughts in California and is working diligently to reduce water consumption in an effort to conserve water for future droughts